HomelessPhD/AR_Puzzles/PZL3/README.md

 The programing language ERLang came from Sweden (? that fact was mentioned by the AR developer in discord).
 Sweden is the part of Scandinavian countries - one of those drawn on the pic5.
 So erlang or .erl could be the answer to pic5.

-Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, " dns", luck, free, lang, .erl,  ...`
+Finally, i'd consider the next keys here: `scan, port, 1984, silo, loki, " dns", luck, free, lang, .erl, from, ...`

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/6.png )